IskinderA/IskinderA/project-sterilization.md

 ## Roles & Contributions

-<span style="color:magenta;">My Contributions</span>
+My Contributions

-• <span style="color:magenta;">Developed semi-analytic mathematical models of sterilant diffusion</span> for a variety of material geometries with verification using in-house numerical tools.
+• Developed semi-analytic mathematical models of sterilant diffusion</span> for a variety of material geometries with verification using in-house numerical tools.

-• <span style="color:magenta;">Contributed to microbial killing kinetics calculations and procedure development</span> to determine VHP efficacy at doses predicted by the diffusion modeling.
+• Contributed to microbial killing kinetics calculations and procedure development</span> to determine VHP efficacy at doses predicted by the diffusion modeling.

-• <span style="color:magenta;">Interpreted and post-processed in-house experimental diffusion measurements</span> for VHP.
+• Interpreted and post-processed in-house experimental diffusion measurements</span> for VHP.

-<span style="color:blue;">Team Contributions</span>
+Team Contributions

-• <span style="color:blue;">Provided experimental diffusion measurements and validation</span> in different polymeric materials.
+• Provided experimental diffusion measurements and validation</span> in different polymeric materials.

-• <span style="color:blue;">Collaborated with microbiologists and industrial partners</span> to assess sterilization cycle parameters.
+• Collaborated with microbiologists and industrial partners</span> to assess sterilization cycle parameters.

-• <span style="color:blue;">Integrated findings to support potential policy changes</span> for safer sterilization practices.
+• Integrated findings to support potential policy changes</span> for safer sterilization practices.

 ---